 Old-fashioned enamel milk pails, available at flea markets and farm-supply stores, have a rustic charm.
 Place sword ferns (Nephrolepis obliterata 'Kimberly Queen') or similar plants in 10-inch pots inside large buckets (left); consider ferns in four- to eight-inch pots for smaller pails.
 If the bucket is too deep, put an upturned plastic pot inside, and stand the plant on top.
 Remove plant to water.

 Tropical plants shoot orange and blue flares, framed by pale-green ferns and an understated pot.
-Kimberly Queen Fern (Nephrolepis obliterata 'Kimberly Queen'); Amethyst Flower (Browallia Americana); Bonfire Begonia (Begonia 'Bonfire')
+Kimberly Queen Fern (Nephrolepis obliterata 'Kimberly Queen'), Amethyst Flower (Browallia Americana), and Bonfire Begonia (Begonia 'Bonfire') look lovely together.

 A wooden window box anchors this planting without detracting from the delicate leaves and flowers.
-Aaron Caladium (Caladium 'Aaron'); Diamond Frost Euphorbia (Euphorbia hypericifolia 'Diamond Frost'); Wishbone Flower (Torenia Summer Wave Blue) come together for a beautiful container garden idea.
+Aaron Caladium (Caladium 'Aaron'); Diamond Frost Euphorbia (Euphorbia hypericifolia 'Diamond Frost'); and Wishbone Flower (Torenia Summer Wave Blue) come together for a beautiful container garden idea.

 Instead of the usual sphagnum moss or coconut fiber, line a hanging planter with canna or hosta leaves.
 Choose large, thick leaves from your garden or florist, and overlap them a few times to create a supportive base.
 Plant cascading annuals, such as these sun-loving Calibrachoa, and enjoy the sight of them brimming out of a better-looking basket.
 Though the leaves will eventually brown, they will become obstructed from view as the colorful annuals trail toward the ground.

 All curves, spikes, and colors, this arrangement is set off perfectly by a traditional pot.
-Red Sensation Cordyline (Cordyline Australis 'Red Sensation'); Zinfandel Oxalis (Oxalis Vulcanicola 'Zinfandel'); Vancouver Centennial Geranium (Pelargonium 'Vancouver Centennial') compete for space in this container garden.
+Red Sensation Cordyline (Cordyline Australis 'Red Sensation'), Zinfandel Oxalis (Oxalis Vulcanicola 'Zinfandel'), and Vancouver Centennial Geranium (Pelargonium 'Vancouver Centennial') compete for space in this container garden.

 Tower of Herbs